m8ksGH/m8ksGH/README.md

 ### Hi there 👋 I'm Michael Fetalver (Mike)
-- 🌱 I’m currently learning Python, HTML and css
+- 🌱 I’m presently a student and  currently learning Python, HTML and css